French resorts defiant as top court suspends burkini ban

 Anger over the issue was further inflamed this week when photographs in the British media showed police surrounding a woman in a headscarf on a beach in Nice.

-The mayor’s office denied the woman had been forced to remove clothing, telling AFP she was showing police the swimsuit she was wearing under her top, over a pair of leggings, when the picture was taken.
+The mayor’s office denied the woman had been forced to remove clothing, telling Agence France-Presse she was showing police the swimsuit she was wearing under her top, over a pair of leggings, when the picture was taken.

-The issue has even caused divisions within France’s Socialist government, with Education Minister Najat Vallaud-Belkacem, who is of Moroccan origin, saying the “proliferation” of burkini bans “was not a welcome development”.

-She also took issue with the wording of the ban in Nice which linked the measure to last month’s jihadist attack in the resort that killed 86 people and was claimed by the Islamic State group.

 AFP/CC